antischematic/angular-auto/README.md

 ### `Check`

-Automatically check when the decorated value and mark the view dirty when it changes.
+Automatically check when the decorated value during `ngDoCheck` and mark the view dirty when it changes.
 Use with `OnPush` change detection strategy.

 ### `Subscribe`